What Does it Mean to Study Aerospace Engineering?

 What Can You Do With a College Degree in Aerospace Engineering?

-In order to have an effective career in the research and development industry, a master's degree is recommended.
-A doctorate is usually required for individuals wishing to teach at a university level or in advanced research.
+If you intend to pursue the research and development side of aerospace engineering, we advise earning a master's degree.
+Meanwhile, a doctorate is usually required for individuals wishing to teach at a university level or in advanced research.

 Not limited to aerospace engineering alone, students have used a bachelor's degree in the field to go on to graduate degrees in medicine, law, and business.
 Here are a few of the different career paths available to aerospace engineering majors.